Will Murray: Comic books

 A contributor to numerous prose anthologies, Murray has written short stories of the characters Superman, Batman, Wonder Woman, Spider-Man, Ant-Man, the Hulk, the Spider, The Avenger, the Gray Seal, the Green Hornet, The Secret 6, Sherlock Holmes, Sky Captain and the World of Tomorrow, Honey West, Zorro and Lee Falk's the Phantom.

 For Marvel Comics, Murray co-created the superhero Squirrel Girl with artist Steve Ditko.
 He scripted The Destroyer black-and-white magazine, as well as single stories starring Iron Man and the Punisher.
 Murray wrote the introduction to the Marvel Comics Omnibus volume, which celebrates the 70th anniversary of Marvel Comics, as well as introductions to Volume 2 of Daring Mystery Comics, Mighty Thor Masterworks Volume 9, Mystic Comics Volume 1, Young Allies Volume 2 and Golden Age Captain America Volume 6.

 Awards

 In 1979, he received the Lamont Award for his contributions to the furtherance of pulp fiction research.
 In 1999, he earned the Comic Book Marketplace award for research excellence in the area of comics history.
 Murray received the 2011 Pulp Ark Award for Best Series Revival for his work on The Wild Adventures of Doc Savage.
 His Doc Savage novel, Doc Savage: Skull Island, won the 2014 Pulp Factory Award for Best Novel.
+In 2021, Murray was awarded the Golden Lion Award for his contributions to the furtherance of the works of Tarzan creator, Edgar Rice Burroughs.
+He received the First Fandom Hall of Fame Award in 2023 for his many career achievements.